 6. Understand and analyse the limitations of individual models.

-The module will be summatively assessed by means of two interactive problem-based workshops (2 x 25%).
-Workshop 1 is comprised of a coursework assignment and test and will assess the classical mechanics, waves and vibrations, electrostatics and electromagnetism topics.
-In workshop 2 students will use interactive online simulations to complete a problem-based worksheet.
+The module will be assessed by means of an interactive problem-based workshop (50 %).
+The workshop is comprised of a coursework assignment and test and will assess the classical mechanics, waves and vibrations, electrostatics and electromagnetism topics.
 A 1-hour unseen written exam (50%) will assess the optics, quantum mechanics and atomic spectroscopy topics.
 The students must pass with an overall mark of 40%.